Repositorios-de-Estudio/ingles-kings-college-london/README.md

 The post office is {6. between} the florist and the greengrocers.
 There is also a bridge near my house, so I walk over it to cross the road to the sea.
 It is a nice place to live.

-# COMPARATIVO (comparatives)
+# COMPARATIVO (comparatives) - more

-Comparativo
+Sujeto1 + to be + adjetivo con more/less/-er + than + sujeto2

+## Superioridad

+1. Sujeto1 + to be + adjetivo con more/-er + than + sujeto2
+   1. Perla is older than María - Perla es más grande que María

+## Inferioridad

+1. Sujeto1 + to be + not as + adjetivo + as + sujeto2
+   1. My house is not as big as yours - Mi casa no es tan grande como la tuya
+2. Sujeto1 + to be + less + adjetivo + than + sujeto2
+   1. Your car is less fast than your brother’s - Tu carro es menos veloz que el de tu hermano

+## Igualdad

+1. Sujeto1 + to be + as + adjetivo + as + sujeto2
+   1. My dog is as intelligent as my cat - Mi perro es tan inteligente como mi gato

+## Reglas

+1. Adjetivos de una sílaba: Agregar -er
+2. Adjetivos de una sílaba terminados en –e: agregar -r
+3. Adjetivos de una sílaba con consonante + vocal + consonante: Duplicar última consonante y agregar –er
+4. Adjetivos de dos sílabas terminados en –y: Cambia –y por –i y agregar –er
+5. Adjetivos de dos o más sílabas: Usar more o less
+6. Para irregulares no hay regla: ej good - better y bad - worse

 ***

 # NOTAS

-- (i) siempre va con mayucula = ..., I run ...
+* (i) siempre va con mayucula = ..., I run ...
-- tense = sentencia
+* tense = sentencia
-- What will you be doing? = ¿Que vas a hacer?
+* What will you be doing? = ¿Que vas a hacer?
-- as it is called: como se le llama
+* as it is called: como se le llama
-- I went home to my house = me fui a mi casa
+* I went home to my house = me fui a mi casa
-- only once = solo una vez
+* only once = solo una vez
-- by reading about  = leyendo sobre
+* by reading about  = leyendo sobre
-- How’s it going man! = Como estas!
+* How’s it going man! = Como estas!
-- Look at my  = Mira mi(s)
+* Look at my  = Mira mi(s)
-- Write back soon = Escribeme pronto (sobre un email)
+* Write back soon = Escribeme pronto (sobre un email)
-- What’s London like? = Como esta Londres?
+* What’s London like? = Como esta Londres?
-- will help you to find your way around = Te ayudará a orientarte
+* will help you to find your way around = Te ayudará a orientarte
-- Take a look - eche un vistazo a...
+* Take a look - eche un vistazo a...
-- Look at - mira el...
+* Look at - mira el...
-- Where you spend time? - ¿Donde pasa el tiempo?
+* Where you spend time? - ¿Donde pasa el tiempo?